 Intermediary 1 is unaware that Intermediary 2 separately subcontracts to Intermediary 3, who separately subcontracts to Intermediary 4.

-Intermediary 1 must get all the information they have to include in their report to HMRC from Intermediary 2, including any workers they were supplied by Intermediary 3 and 4.
+Intermediary 1 must get all the information they have to include in their report to HMRC from Intermediary 2, including any workers supplied by Intermediary 3 and 4.

 Intermediary 1 has a contract to supply a client with workers.
 Intermediary 1 has separate individual contracts with intermediaries 2, 3 and 4 to supply workers.